This post is sponsored by The Container Store but I only share brands and products that I truly love and use in my own home.

 For the nursery, I’m using the door baskets for burp cloths, extra bath essentials, diapers and wipes.
 It’s such a great spot to hold all those extra supplies!

 I’m so happy with how much storage this awkward closet now has!
 Even though we have a dresser in the room, right now it’s completely empty because everything fits so perfectly inside the closet!
 In fact, half the baskets are still empty!

-Right now, The Container Store has 25% off ELFA shelving and custom closets so it’s a great time to purchase!
+It’s always a great time to get organized with The Container Store.
 Just head into the store with your measurements or create your dream closet online with their Closet Design Tool.